uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 # Summary
 [summary]: #summary

-This RFC proposes how to integrate and manage your existing Ansible nodes in Uyuni using the "Ansible-Gate" module of Salt.
-This means that you are able to import an Ansible inventory and you can apply playbooks to nodes from this inventory using Uyuni.
+This RFC proposes how to integrate and manage your existing Ansible nodes in Uyuni with the help of Salt and its "Ansible-Gate" module.
+This means that you would be able to import Ansible inventories, their systems and also apply playbooks to these nodes using Uyuni.

 # Motivation